oisanjaya/PaperWM/README.md

 PaperWM is a [Gnome Shell](https://wiki.gnome.org/Projects/GnomeShell) extension which provides scrollable tiling of windows and per monitor workspaces.
 It's inspired by paper notebooks and tiling window managers.

-Can be installed on Gnome Shells from 3.28 to 46 on X11 and wayland.
+PaperWM aims to support currently supported Gnome shells (currently Gnome 45 & Gnome 46).
+Older versions of PaperWM can generally installed on older Gnome Shells.

-_While PaperWM can be installed on a wide range of Gnome versions, new features aren't generally backported to previous versions.
-Fixes may be backported on request (please submit a [new issue](https://github.com/paperwm/PaperWM/issues/new/choose) if you've identified a recent fix that should be backported and you can help with testing)._
+New features and fixes aren't generally backported to older PaperWM versions that run on previous Gnome versions.
+Pull requests for fixes to older PaperWM versions will be accepted if the submitter can help test and update documentation etc.

 While technically an [extension](https://wiki.gnome.org/Projects/GnomeShell/Extensions) it's to a large extent built on top of the Gnome desktop rather than merely extending it.